5l1v3r1/Sonarr-wiki/API/Command.md

 ---

 ### DownloadedEpisodesScan ###
-Instruct NzbDrone to scan the DroneFactoryFolder or a folder defined by the path variable
+Instruct Sonarr to scan the DroneFactoryFolder or a folder defined by the path variable

 ##### Parameters ######